CSSLabNKU/LeakyAutofill-Artifact/Code/README.md

 ### Installation: Import VirtualBox image

-Download the packed [`Virtual Machine image`](https://zenodo.org/records/13380735/files/leakyautofill.ova), then import the image into the `VirtualBox` [[Reference Link]](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html), and start the virtual machine.
+Download the packed `Virtual Machine image,` then import the image into the `VirtualBox` [Reference Link](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html), and start the virtual machine.
 This process may take 5~8 minutes.

 Testers are recommended to wait for some time (~5 minutes) for the virtual machine to work correctly.

-Enter the `Artifact\` directory on the `Desktop`.
+Enter the `Artifact\` directory.

 ```cmd
 cd C:\Users\artifact\Desktop\Artifact\